Jennifer-Zh/squirrel-project/README.md

 * 'import_squirrel_data'
   This command could import a csv file to a database.
 The first argument should be the path of csv file.

-  e.g. run - $ python manage.py import_data Squirrel.csv to add data file
+  e.g. run - $ python manage.py import_squirrel_data Squirrel.csv to add data file

 * 'export_squirrel_date'
   This command could export database to a csv file.
 The first argument should be the path of csv file.

+  e.g. run - $ python manage.py export_squirrel_data Squirrel.csv to export data file

 ## License